 Garage of Pole Barn

-- You may be one of those fortunate homeowners who has a large garage where you have excess room to store your lawn mower.
-All you have to do is throw a tarp over it keep the dust off of it.
+- You may be one of those fortunate homeowners who have a large garage where you have excess room to store your lawn mower.
+All you have to do is throw a tarp over it to keep the dust off of it.

 Basement or In the House

-- If you choose to place your lawn mower in your basement or other place in your house, be sure you do not store it with fuel.
+- If you choose to place your lawn mower in your basement or another place in your house, be sure you do not store it with fuel.
 Make sure you don’t place it next to any combustible items for your safety.

 Under Your Deck or Overhang

-- I am not one of the homeowners that has room to place my lawn mower in the garage.
-I keep it under the deck year round.
+- I am not one of the homeowners that have room to place my lawn mower in the garage.
+I keep it under the deck year-round.
 The problem with this location is when it rains, the rain falls between the deck boards and onto the mower.

-- To keep a mower from getting wet when stored outside, I use a heavy duty mower cover made from marine grade fabric.
-This product can be used whether your are storing your mower outside or in an indoor area.
+- To keep a mower from getting wet when stored outside, I use a heavy-duty mower cover made from marine-grade fabric.
+This product can be used whether you are storing your mower outside or in an indoor area.

 - Having additional outdoor storage is a great idea to keep your garage clean.
 A storage shed not only can house your lawn mower, it can also store all of your lawn tools, bikes, etc.

 - Make sure you measure your mower to make sure it fits in the opening of the shed

 - You can purchase storage shed kits like this one.
 Grab a friend and have a project for next weekend!